notwarp/laravel-workflow/README.md

 # Laravel workflow [![Build Status](https://travis-ci.com/zerodahero/laravel-workflow.svg?branch=develop)](https://travis-ci.org/zerodahero/laravel-workflow)

+## :warning: Looking for help maintaining!

+It's been several years since I've actually used this package in a project.
+It's relatively low maintenance since it's mostly just an adapter for the Symfony component.
+It's been harder and harder to find time to spend on this project, so I'm looking for help in maintaining it, or if there's a good fit, to take over the package entirely.

+---

 This is a fork from [brexis/laravel-workflow](https://github.com/brexis/laravel-workflow).
 My current needs for this package are a bit more bleeding-edge than seem to be maintainable by the other packages.
 Massive kudos to brexis for the original work and adaptation on this.

 Use the Symfony Workflow component in Laravel